 What is Pad Kra Pao?

-Pad Kra Pao (or 'Pad Ka Prao' or 'Pad Gaprao') is a flavorful Thai dish made of minced meat stir fried with holy basil, red chilis, garlic, and shallots in a savory sauce.
+Pad Kra Pao (or 'Pad Ka Prao' or 'Pad Gaprao') is a flavorful Thai dish made of minced meat stir-fried with holy basil, red chilis, garlic, and shallots in a savory sauce.

-You'll often find this dish at Thai restaurants, usually served with steamed rice and topped with a crispy fried egg.
+You'll often find this stir-fry dish at Thai restaurants, usually served with steamed rice and topped with a crispy fried egg.

-Depending on the restaurant, it may be made with ground chicken, beef or pork, so you can customize this recipe to your preferences.
+Depending on the restaurant, it may be made with ground chicken, beef, or pork, so you can customize this recipe to your preferences.

 Ingredients & Substitutes

-Please scroll down to below recipe card for exact measurements:
+Please scroll down to the below recipe card for exact measurements:

-- Extra-Lean Ground Meat: feel free to use fresh ground chicken, beef, pork, or even ground turkey.
+- Extra-Lean Ground Meat: Feel free to use fresh ground chicken, beef, pork, or even ground turkey.

-- Neutral Oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil, or canola oil.
-Avoid olive oil or any low-smoke point oil.
+- Neutral Oil: Use a neutral oil like avocado, sunflower, grapeseed, peanut, vegetable, or canola oil.
+Avoid olive oil or any low-smoke-point oil.

-- Holy Basil: or substitute with Thai basil, Thai sweet basil, or Italian basil.
+- Holy Basil: Or substitute with Thai basil, Thai sweet basil, or Italian basil.

-- Shallot: or substitute with ¼ cup onion.
+- Shallot: Or substitute with ¼ cup onion.

-- Red Chilis: use any large red chili or for an authentic version, use red bird's eye chili.
+- Red Chilis: Use any large red chili or for an authentic version, use red bird's eye chili.
 For a non-spicy version, swap with ¼ cup red bell pepper.

 - Garlic Cloves